CodebenderCate/codebendercate/readme.md

 - She/Her/Hers

 ### ⚡ Fun facts:
 - I am great a cryptography, but due to dyscalculia I have trouble with maths.
-As a result, I compensate with recognizing pattern, which made me a very talented, accidental, unofficial OSINT investigator.
+As a result, I compensate with recognizing patterns, which made me a very talented investigator
 - I love taking things apart, finding out how they work, changing how they work, and repairing or improving them in ways for which they were not originally designed.
 As a result, I generally can look at something and know how to assemble or disassemble it with ease.
 I will still use instructions or guides, but it is rare that I need them.

 ## <div align="center" dir="auto"> 🤝 Professional Affiliations and Memberships 🤝</div>